Yuriitwo/VC-MP-Language-System/README.md

        }
    }

-6. Para trocar o idioma, use o comando /idioma seguido da sigla do idioma: "pt" para português, "en" para inglês e "es" para espanhol.
+6. To change the language, use the /idioma command followed by the language code: "pt" for Portuguese, "en" for English, and "es" for Spanish.